-The Sonoran pronghorn is the fastest mammal in North America and can travel up to speeds of 60 miles per hour.
+The Sonoran pronghorn is the fastest land mammal in North America and can run at speeds up to 60 miles per hour.

 At least 21 types of snakes call the refuge home, including 6 rattlesnake species.
 They are an important part of the desert community.

 When the sun sets and the desert cools, a host of refuge animals stir, including ringtail cats, pocket mice and 11 species of bats.

 Light-colored fur helps mammals reflect heat rather than soak it in.
 The scales of lizards serve the same purpose.

 Many desert animals burrow, including tortoise.
 They burrow down (sometimes up to many feet) to avoid the summer heat and winter cold.